BIOS may refer to any of the following:

-1. Short for Basic Input/Output System, the BIOS, ROM BIOS, or System BIOS is a chip located on all motherboards that contain instructions and setup for how your system should boot and how it operates.
+1. Short for Basic Input/Output System, the BIOS (pronounced bye-oss) is a ROM chip located on all motherboards that allows you to access and set up your computer system at the most basic level.
 In the picture below, is an example of what a BIOS chip may look like on your computer motherboard.
 In this example, this is a picture of an early AMIBIOS, a type of BIOS manufactured by the AMI.
 Another good example of a BIOS manufacturer is Phoenix.

 The BIOS includes instructions on how to load basic computer hardware and includes a test referred to as a POST (Power On Self Test) that helps verify the computer meets requirements to boot up properly.
 If the computer does not pass the POST, you will receive a combination of beeps indicating what is malfunctioning within the computer.